Continue with Facebook

 “Swelling of feet and legs with a weeping sore of one leg.
 The cardiologist said it is a combination of venous insufficiency and congestive heart failure.
 Going to the wound care clinic,” a MyHeartDiseaseTeam member shared.

-When the heart’s ability to pump blood decreases, the kidneys may try to help by retaining water to help maintain blood pressure.
-However, when the body holds more water, some can leak out of blood vessels and pool in the lower legs, leading to swelling and, in some cases, leaking legs.
+In heart failure, when the heart’s ability to pump blood decreases, the kidneys are also affected.
+As a result, the kidneys hold on to water.
+When the body holds more water, some can leak out of blood vessels and pool in the lower legs and, as a result, lead to swelling and leaking.

 Calcium channel blockers are a class of blood pressure medications that are well known for causing peripheral edema.
 These medications work by relaxing the arteries, which carry blood away from the heart.
 When these blood vessels dilate (expand), they hold more fluid.
-That extra fluid can leak into surrounding tissues, causing swelling — and in some cases, leaking legs.
+That extra fluid can leak into surrounding tissues, causing swelling and, in some cases, leaking legs.

 If you think a medication might be causing your legs to swell or leak, talk to your healthcare provider.
 They can help you adjust your treatment plan if needed.